lkesteloot/unsong/unsong.md

-## [TODO Chapter 18: ]That The Children Of Jerusalem May Be Saved From Slavery (Passover Bonus Chapter)
+## [TODO Chapter 18: ]That The Children Of Jerusalem May Be Saved From Slavery

 [blockquote]
- And the LORD said unto Moses, Pharaoh’s heart is hardened, he refuseth to let the user control whether or not to memoize thunks
+ And the LORD said unto Moses, Pharaoh’s heart is hardened, he refuseth to let the user control whether or not to memoize thunks.

    -—[a href="http://kingjamesprogramming.tumblr.com/tagged/bible"]kingjamesprogramming.tumblr.com[/a]
 [/blockquote]